hironichu/webtransport/README.md

 # IMPORTANT

-The module add declaration to the global scope, so you can use the API without importing the classes
+The module add declaration to the global namespace, so you can use the API without importing the classes

-This might not be practical for some people, but for now cannot be changed.
+This might not be practical for some people, but for now wont be changed.